 Note: the "Basics of Recruitment" section of this article has been edited since it was originally published based on feedback from clients who have experience in the military.

 Can you stutter in the US Armed Forces?

 Many people who stutter serve successfully in the armed forces.
 In this blog post, we'll answer some frequently asked questions about stuttering in the US Military, and talk to a client about his service in the Air Force.

 The Basics of Recruitment

 Requirements to join include a self-paced written aptitude test and a physical examination, neither of which include an evaluation of speech.
 We searched all 145 pages of the Army regulation covering recruitment and did not find one reference to speech or stuttering, and the recruiter we spoke to said stuttering is not a barrier.
-If you have any questions about your specific situation, recruiters can answer individual questions.
+However, after we published this article, we heard from several people who told us that stuttering had been an obstacle that had prevented them from obtaining certain positions within the military.
+If you have any questions about your specific situation or career path, recruiters can answer individual questions.

 Stuttering in the Military

 People who have served in the US Armed Forces report that the challenges they faced there because of their stuttering are similar to the challenges faced by any person who stutters in any line of work.
 The wide variety of experiences and assignments available makes it possible for each person to find the level of challenge that is right for them.
 And, the National Stuttering Association has military support groups and a brochure you can use to educate recruiters, colleagues and supervisors.

 Profile: Stuttering in the Air Force

 Troy McGill, PT, PhD, Dip MDT, SCS, is a Board-Certified Sports Clinical Specialist and the Director of Therapy/Health Management Services at Alaska Regional Hospital.
 He spoke to us about his experiences as a person who stutters in the Air Force.